dhammadipdk/phishing-URL/README.md

 ## Learning and Resources
 To learn more about DNS functionality, malicious URL generation, and the machine learning models used for this project, refer to [this article](https://medium.com/@angelinatsuboi/bio-cybersecurity-using-genetic-algorithms-to-detect-malicious-urls-3811326b7c1).

-## Contributing
-URL Genie is open to any contributions.
-Please fork the repository and make a pull request with the features or fixes you want to be implemented.

-## Special Thanks
-This project is a customized and enhanced derivative of a combination of previous research conducted by [Deepesh Mhatre](https://github.com/deepeshdm/Phishing-Attack-Domain-Detection) and [Suryansh S.](https://towardsdatascience.com/gas-and-nns-6a41f1e8146d) Please feel free to show your support by checking out their projects and profiles!

-## Support
-If you enjoyed this project, please consider [becoming a sponsor](https://github.com/sponsors/ANG13T) in order to fund my future projects.

-To check out my other works, visit my [GitHub profile](https://github.com/ANG13T).